f5alliances/f5_provisioner/docker/README.md

 -v $(pwd)/../provisioner:/ansible/playbooks \
 f5_sandbox_provisioner teardown_lab.yml -e @f5_vars.yml
 ```
+> :warning:
 > Correct the issue and run the provision playbook again (Step 2).

 3. Login to the AWS EC2 console and you should see instances being created like: